aschafmeister/script.tvtunes/README.md

+This is a modified version of the famous TVTunes-Addon originally written by Robwebset.

+In contrast to the official version this version is still able to download themes from different websites.
+The scraper for the TV Themes library as well as for the goear.com library have been removed, because both websites do not exist any longer.
+Having said that there remain three scraper: Plex, Televisiontunes and Soundcloud.

+Furthermore this version has been adopted to work with Kodi version 18, Codename Leia.

+Thanks to Robwebset for this great addon!

 ![TvTunes](icon.png)

 TvTunes has grown over time and is now more than a simple theme player for TV Shows, some of the features include: